From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory: NEUTRINO AND STANDARD MODEL

 in the frame with $p^{1}+ip^{2}=0$.

 The union of two planes is singular at their intersection line, if they are embedded in $CP^{3}$.
 It is well known in algebraic geometry that this kind of singularities are resolved with the blowing-up procedure\cite{GRIF}.
 That is, this singularity is essentially fictitious implied by the embending of both hyperplanes in $CP^{3}$.
 It disappears if they are embedded in larger projective spaces.
 The analogous simple example is the union of two lines embedded in $RP^{2}$, which are singular at their intersection point.
 But the union of two non-intersecting lines embedded in $RP^{3}$ are generally nowhere singular.
-That is, while the chiral component is well defined as a surface of $CP^{3}$, both chiral components are not a regular hypersurface of $CP^{3}$.
-Blowing up a point of $CP^{3}$,\ we essentially consider its singular hypersurfaces as surfaces of $CP^{3}\times CP^{2}$.
-But the Poincar \'{e} group in PCFT is directly related to $CP^{3}$.
-Therefore massless LCR-manifolds cannot be properly treated as representations of the Poincar \'{e} group.
-The reader will realize it, because unlike the clear-cut description of regular quadric, the neutrino 2-plane description is not fully satisfactory.

 The intersection (complex) line of the first two hyperplanes of $CP^{3}$ of ( \ref{n-1}) is at the infinity of the $X^{0}=1$ affine space, while the intersection line of the next two hyperplanes of (\ref{n-1}) is at the infinity of the $X^{1}=1$ affine space.
 Therefore no neutrino trajectory (singular line) is seen in the affine space